 Through your coursework, you will learn how to

-- Employ holistic solutions and strategies to leverage human, open source, signals, geospatial, technical, and cyber intelligence collection against a wide spectrum of target sets
+- Employ holistic solutions and strategies to leverage human, open source, signals, geospatial, technical, and cyber intelligence collection against a wide spectrum of target sets and threats

 In past projects, students have had the opportunity to